 To give you an example… About a month ago, I had several inquiries asking what happened to my Piano Olympics resource I used to share a couple years ago.
 First, when I shared that resource I was totally naive thinking that it would be okay because after all, there is no official event in the Olympics called “Piano” and it wouldn’t be competing with anything.
 But after I opened up my store, I eventually found out that just using the word Olympics was against their trademark.
 Matter of fact, I recently found out that you can’t even use certain words or phrases such as “Go for the Gold” or “Let the Games Begin”.
 What?!
 Who knew?
 So needless to say I removed it quickly.
 This makes things a little complicated when you hold an event every 4 years like I do.
-Since 2017-2018 will be time to hold the program again, I will have to get a little more creative.
-You will need to stay tuned on that one for next year.
+Since 2017-2018 will be time to hold the program again, I will have to get a little more creative and update to “Musicathlon“.
 (If you want an idea how strict the Olympics are on using words and terms, check out this article.
 It will blow your mind.
 And yes, even though there is no official piano or music event in the Olympics it is clear in this article that you can’t combine the word Olympics with anything else even if it doesn’t exist.)

 So what does this all mean?
 Basically if you want to create something for your use only, chances are nobody is going to ‘catch’ you.
 But if you decided to share it in some form or another you are taking a big risk (especially if it’s online).
 All of these companies have no problem going after the “little guys”.
 For me personally, it’s just not worth the risk.